Jul 29, 2021

 1. Refresh the Page

-The first solution is a fairly simple one.
-Wait around for a minute or two and refresh the page you’re on.
-In a lot of cases, the error is temporary and a simple page refresh will do the trick.
-Meanwhile, you may also check if the website is down using any online tool.
+The first solution is a fairly simple one – wait around for a minute or two and refresh the page you’re on.
+In a lot of cases, the error comes from a sudden traffic surge.

 2. Clear Browser Cache

-If the error persists, there is a chance that a certain cached element causes it.
-Thus clearing the browser cache is a good approach when troubleshooting the 502 bad gateway error.
+If the error persists, there is a chance that your browser cache has saved outdated and corrupted files.
+In this case, clearing the browser cache can fix a 502 Bad Gateway error.

 4. Flush DNS

 The 502 Bad Gateway error can also occur due to DNS problems, such as incorrect IP addresses and unresponsive DNS servers.